 “The curse could have been created by craftspersons working in the industrial building itself, perhaps in the lead-up to a trial concerning an inter-workplace conflict,” Lamont theorizes in her article.

-However, at the time, Athens and its surrounding regions were in the midst of political turmoil after the untimely death of the young Alexander the Great approximately 2,300 years ago.
+However, at the time, Athens and its surrounding regions were in the midst of political turmoil after the untimely death of Alexander the Great approximately 2,300 years ago.

-After he died in 323 BC in what is now Babylon, Iraq, in the middle of a military campaign, a military and political void was left, in which his generals and other empire officials fought for control.
+After Alexander the Great died in 323 BC in what is now Babylon, Iraq in the middle of a military campaign, a military and political void was left, and his generals and other empire officials fought for control.

 As Lamont explains, historical records show in great detail who the players were who fought in factions for control of the great ancient city during “a period plagued by war, siege and shifting political alliances.”

-The pottery jar used as part of the curse was excavated in 2006, by Marcie Handler, who was a doctoral student in Classics at the University of Cincinnati at that time.
-However, its use as part of a magic curse but was only brought to light after recent analysis and deciphering by Lamont.
+The pottery jar used as part of the curse was excavated in 2006 by Marcie Handler, a doctoral student in Classics at the University of Cincinnati at that time.
+However, its use as part of a magic curse was only brought to light after recent analysis and deciphering by Lamont.